Ladder99/ladder99/docs/pages/run-ladder99.md

 ./l99 start example
 ```

 The first time you run this it will download and build all the different services.
 This WILL take several minutes, so grab a coffee!

-The first time you run `./l99 start` for a setup it will ask you to edit a .env file, mainly to set the database password.
+When you first run `./l99 start` for a setup it will ask you to edit a .env file, mainly to set the database password.
 This is optional - the password will default to 'postgres'.

 ```
 $ ./l99 start example
 No .env file found - copying from default...
+PLEASE SET INITIAL PASSWORDS IN .env FILE - e.g.
-PLEASE EDIT setups/example/.env, e.g. nano setups/example/.env
+$ nano setups/example/.env
+Then re-run the start command.
 ```

 Now run `./l99 start example` again.